16 Jul 8 Reasons Why a Cloud Phone System is a Game Changer for Remote Working

 Before the coronavirus crisis, remote working was surging.
 Now, it is here to stay and will become even more common in the months and years ahead.
 If your company isn’t gearing up for remote working solutions, you’ll be left behind by your competition.
-Here are 8 reasons why a Voice over Internet Protocol (VoIP) phone system is a transformative game-changer for remote working:
+Here are 8 reasons why a cloud phone system is a transformative game-changer for remote working:

 1. Remote workers can make and receive calls — as well as access many other functions such as chat, SMS, and presence — simply by plugging in an IP phone to their computer or laptop.
 Using a landline is not necessary.

-2. Hybrid workers (those who spend part of the week in the corporate office and part of their time working remotely) can easily log into a desktop smartphone that is linked to their unique profile, and contains their contacts, calling history, etc.
+2. Hybrid workers (those who spend part of the week in the corporate office and part of their time working remotely) can easily log into a desktop web phone that is linked to their unique profile, and contains their contacts, calling history, etc.

 3. There is even a softphone app available for download to a smartphone to stay connected.
 This is ideal for “road warriors” such as field sales reps or on-site technicians, or if they simply need to step away from their home office during business hours.
 Outgoing calls display the business’s caller ID, which maintains a professional image and ensures privacy.

 4. Staying connected with colleagues through conferencing is easy for remote employees.
 And thanks to wideband technology, the audio quality for all participants is extremely clear.